 The season of hail is upon us.
 It’s best to hike earlier in the day.
 The 9 Creeks Loop is a 42-mile urban hike that loops the perimeter of Denver.
 You’ll do a 360-degree tour of the city by foot.
 Pick one of the 8 segments to hike, where each segment is about 5 miles one-way.
 For this time of year, segment 7 or 8 is perfect, cruising along the Cherry Creek and the Platte River, catching glimpses of the public art and murals along the way.

 Before it gets too hot and smoky, June might be the perfect month of suitable temperatures to enjoy our beautiful Denver by foot.
 It’s a fine time to pick a neighborhood you’ve never walked in and get out and explore.
 We have 78 neighborhoods in this amazing city.
 Some of the most interesting neighborhoods to experience are Central Park (formerly Stapleton), Five Points, Lowry, Chaffee, Berkeley or Barnum.

 Distance: 3-5 miles

 Read about the neighborhoods here and get your maps.

 July Hike in Denver

 The heat sets in, and Denver becomes hot.
-One of the most fun hikes to do in July is an evening hike along lakes and then ending at a sunset over the Rockies.
-You can start at Rocky Mountain Lake, walk west to Sheridan and then north on Sheridan until you find Inspiration Park on the west side of the street just north of I70.
+One of the most fun hikes in July is an evening hike along lakes and then ending to view the sunset over the Rockies.
+You can start at Rocky Mountain Lake, walk west to Sheridan, and then proceed north on Sheridan until you find Inspiration Park on the west side of the street and just north of I70.
 Walk west into the park and catch the sunset over the Clear Creek Valley while viewing the Front Range.